-Here we provide you with a comprehensive rundown of the best free PowerPoint alternatives out there, weighing up their pros and cons, and asking the question: Is there one presentation tool to rule them all?
+Here we provide a comprehensive rundown of the best free PowerPoint alternatives out there, weighing up their pros and cons, and asking the questions: Is there one presentation tool to rule them all?
 Is there a free online version of PowerPoint?

-Mentimeter is the alternative to PowerPoint that does all the usual presentation/slide deck work you might expect from a presentation tool...and more.
-A presentation tool, a survey application, an audience engagement platform.
-All of this plus great design makes creating beautiful slides quick and easy.
-Likewise, Collaboration and the Mentimote make for a seamless experience for you and your team, whether you’re building or presenting your slide deck.
+Mentimeter is the alternative to PowerPoint that does all the usual presentation/slide deck work you might expect from a presentation tool and more.
+A presentation tool, a survey application, and an audience engagement platform.
+All of this, plus a great design makes creating beautiful slides quick and easy.

-The new OG in the presentation tool arena.
 Google Slides is the one-size-fits-all inheritor of the PowerPoint mantle.
 If you have used PowerPoint, you’ll already be pretty familiar with Google Slides.
 There’s nothing fancy, nothing unexpected.
-It’s just a reliable web-based presentation platform that’s greatest strength lies in the familiarity of it’s capabilities and the layout of the interface.
+It’s just a reliable web-based presentation platform that’s greatest strength lies in the familiarity of its capabilities and the layout of the interface.

 Keynote is the presentation tool that comes preloaded on Apple products such as iMacs and Macbooks.
 Similar to Google Slides, Keynote provides a pretty familiar interface and set of capabilities that are accessible to anyone familiar with PowerPoint.
-The aesthetically pleasing, more minimalist user interface is nice to look at, but the stripped back design makes for a slightly less user friendly experience.
-Functions are not as clearly labelled as some of Keynote’s competitors.
+The aesthetically pleasing, more minimalist user interface is nice to look at, but the stripped-back design makes for a slightly less user-friendly experience.
+Functions are not as clearly labeled as some of Keynote’s competitors.

 The downside with Prezi is the need for a high degree of technical skill to create a very good set of slides.
 Being web-based allows for collaboration, but attempting to do this with less technically capable colleagues can be tricky due to the complexity of creating visuals from scratch.
 Prezi also does not allow for audience contributions or engagement.

 Sometimes the problem with the variety and range provided by Canva is that you can scroll endlessly in search of the perfect template, which sometimes limits how much this convenience can be considered a time-saver.
-Also, some of the templates are not freely available . .. and of course you can guarantee that the one you really want is the one that you have to pay for.
+Also, some of the templates are not freely available . . and of course, you can guarantee that they want the ones that you have to pay for.

-If, for you, a good presentation is all about how it looks, Beautiful.ai is a lesser known presentation platform that may be worth exploring.
-With sleek and modern looking templates and automatic formatting, this is the tool for creating slides that convey a sense of professionalism while not being boring.
+If a good presentation is all about how it looks, Beautiful.ai is a lesser-known presentation platform that may be worth exploring.
+With sleek and modern-looking templates and automatic formatting, this is the tool for creating slides that convey a sense of professionalism while not being boring.
 Again, having an eye for these things and some sense of what you want it to look like is helpful, but it is Beautiful.ai that makes the process as smooth and easy as possible.

 The familiarity of the user interface, ease of collaboration, level of design skill required, whether you want to engage your audience, and of course cost are all factors worth considering when making your choice.
 But finding the option that strikes a pleasing balance between all these qualities is probably the ultimate aim.